 Sure, wait for the optimal time to make a decision but when it comes to all those smaller choices in life, it’s simply best to just choose something and keep on trucking forward.

-You’ll be happy with either choice as long as you don’t think further on the past.
+You’ll be happy with either choice as long as you don’t think further about the past.

 Relationships and Procrastination

-Yep, all this also leads into relationship decisions and choices as well.
+Yep, all this also leads to relationship decisions and choices as well.

 Should I kiss this girl on the first date or not?